Etimo/etimo-achievements/CONTRIBUTING.md

 npm run bootstrap
 ```

-This will install local and global dependencies and create a new database.
+This will install dependencies, generate default configuration files, build the project and create a new database.

 ## Developing